mongodb/docs-realm/source/includes/api-details/kotlin/sync/manage-sync-subscriptions-add-subscription-description.rst

 #.
 Call the ``add`` method to append the new subscription to the
    subscription set.
 #.
 Pass a query with the name of the object type.
 Optionally, use
-   :ref:`Realm Query Language query <rql>` to query only a subset of the objects.
+   :ref:`Realm Query Language <rql>` to query only a subset of the objects.
    You can also add an optional query name.